puppetlabs/puppetserver/documentation/intermediate_ca.md

 ```

 You can always delete your CA per the instructions for regenerating the CA if you decide to switch to an intermediate CA setup later.
 See [Regenerating all certificates in a Puppet deployment](/puppet/latest/ssl_regenerate_certificates.html) All the caveats around certificate regeneration still apply.

+**Note:** Puppet 5 agents still do not support intermediate CAs.
+If you must use a Puppet 5 agent with a new (or regenerated) Puppet 6 CA, follow the [instructions](/puppetserver/5.3/intermediate_ca_configuration.html) for setting up Puppet 5 agents for intermediate CAs.